 As the Czech Society for New Materials and Technologies and COMTES FHT firmly believe that research, development and innovation are the cornerstones of the modern society and prosperous economy, they have decided to jointly publish this Guide.
-Both organisations believe that it will become a useful aid for not only interested in this field. the ap oplicants for research and development funding but also for o others
+Both organisations believe that it will become a useful aid for not only the applicants for research and development funding but also for others interested in this field.